 Geert Cornelis (MSc Environmental Engineering, Ph.D.
 Chemical Engineering) finished his PhD. dissertation at KULeuven (Belgium) on geochemistry of oxyanion forming metals and metalloids in alkaline wastes.
 His post-docs where with Mike McLaughlin (University of Adelaide, Australia) on the fate of nanoparticles in natural soils and with Martin Hassellöv (University of Gothenburg, Sweden) on sensitive detection methods for nanoparticles in environmental samples (single-particle ICP-MS, FFF-ICP-MS).
-He currently researches the fate of nanoparticles and colloid-associated metals in soils at the Swedish University of Agricultural Sciences in Uppsala.
+He currently researches the fate of engineered nanoparticles, nanoplastics and colloid-associated metals in soils at the Swedish University of Agricultural Sciences in Uppsala.
 He develops software tools such as Nanocount for particle analysis interpretation and particle transport predictions by combining colloidal chemistry with bioturbation modelling.
 These tools are to be used in the context of risk assessment, soil remediation and greenhosue gas emmission predictions.

 I am an expert in metals analysis using ICP-MS, nanomaterial analysis using single-particle ICP-MS, colloid characterisation using Asymmetrical Flow field flow fractionation (AF4) coupled to MALS, DLS and ICP-MS. I also have experience with various light scattering techniques (DLS, MALS, NTA) as well as microscopy (TEM, SEM, AFm).
 I am responsable for a metals and particle analysis lab that consists of a Perkin Elmer Nexion 350 D, a PostNova AF4 and a Malvern DLS.

-Active collaborations thus span over mostly Europe, for instance the University of Copenhagen in Denmark (Bjarne Strobl), CEH in the UK (Claus Svendsen, Dave Spurgeon, Steve Lofts), Unviersity of Birmingham in the UK (Iseult Lynch, Eva Valsami-Jones), Universite de Geneve in Switserland (Serge Stoll and Marianne Seijo) and Wageningen University (Nico an den Brink).
+Active collaborations thus span over mostly Europe, for instance, CEH in the UK (Claus Svendsen, Dave Spurgeon, Steve Lofts), University of Birmingham in the UK (Iseult Lynch, Eva Valsami-Jones), Universite de Geneve in Switserland (Serge Stoll and Marianne Seijo) and Wageningen University (Nico an den Brink).
 Ouside of Europe, I mainly collaborate with the University of Adelaide in Australia (Frank Reith, Mike McLaughlin), NMI in Australia (Åsa Jamting), Duke University in USA (Mark Wiesner) and the Catholic University of Leuven in Belgium (Erik Smolders)

 September 2008: PhD. in Chemical Engineering.
 (KULeuven, Belgium).
 Ph.D. thesis: "Leaching mechanisms of oxyanionic metal and metalloid species in alkaline solid wastes."